joeriks/FnX.TypedCsv/readme.md

 VEmployee.Take (100).ToTypedCsv()

-Result:
+###Result:

     c:\users\jonas\documents\VEmployee.csv
     c:\users\jonas\documents\VEmployee.linq

-First the csv file with the data.
+The first file is the csv with the data.
-And the other file is a linq-file that has the necessary type and function to open the csv and return an Enumerable:
+And the other one is a linq-file that has the necessary type and function to open the csv and return an Enumerable:

     // Generated 2014-08-20 04:08:41
     void Main() {